Trumpiter-max/Web-Hacking-101/Server-Side/traversal.md

     </section>
 ```

-Image source have parameter `?filename`, try to replace `54.jpg` to `51.jpg` with `edit attribute` or expand url like this `example.com/image?filename=51.jpg` then website will load 51.jpg.
+Image source have parameter `?filename`, try to replace `54.jpg` to `51.jpg` with `edit attribute` or expand URL like this `example.com/image?filename=51.jpg` then website will load 51.jpg.
 Replace it with payload `../../../etc/passwd` then solved the lab.

 [Lab 2](#)